Skip to contents

 Why use a custom reference database?

-Currently, MitoPilot only comes packaged with reference databases for fishes.
+Currently, MitoPilot comes packaged with assembly reference databases for fishes.
 If you are working on any other taxonomic group, you will need to compile databases of mitochondrial sequences for your clade.
+It may also be helpful to create a custom database for curation of the protein-coding gene predictions if your taxa are poorly represented in NCBI RefSeq.

 What parts of the MitoPilot pipeline use reference databases?